How to Make Sure Your Child Gets the Probiotics He Needs

 It may come as a surprise to new parents that infants and children can benefit from probiotics just as much or even more so than adults.
 In fact, right after birth is one of parents’ greatest opportunities to help establish an optimal, life-long foundation of health for their child.

 Your child’s microflora contains both beneficial “good” bacteria as well as less-than-beneficial microbes.
-The balance of good-to-bad is key.
-Researchers are discovering that a healthy balance of gut microbes can make a significant difference in health, both during an infant’s early years and throughout his life.
+Researchers are discovering that a healthy amount of good microbes can make a significant difference in health, both during an infant’s early years and throughout his life.

 An infant acquires his or her microflora, or unique set of gut bacteria, from mom while in utero through the placenta and during and after birth.
 The womb really isn’t the sterile place we thought it was for so many years!
 Instead, we now know the growing fetus is receiving valuable strains of bacteria from mom during gestation to help educate his immune system.